VAR admit Lo Celso red card decision was wrong after Spurs midfielder's stamp on Azpilicueta | Goal.com

 "Why didn't they say when they made a mistake vs Liverpool?"

-The result sees Chelsea remain in fourth place in the Premier League, now four points ahead of Tottenham, and Lampard will be pleased to see Olivier Giroud on the scoresheet, with the Frenchman having struggled to get into the starting XI for much of the season.
+The result sees Chelsea remain in fourth place in the Premier League, now four points ahead of Tottenham, and while Lampard was pleased to have beaten his old boss to three points, he was unforgiving in his assessment of the VAR fiasco.

-Mourinho, meanwhile, bemoaned his lack of options yet again following the defeat, stating: “Chelsea's striker was a World Champion and on the bench was the second player for England (Tammy Abraham).
+"It is not good enough, that is two VAR [decisions against us] in two games," the Blues boss said.
+"It's hard to shout about it when you've lost but today everybody saw that.
+It is a red.

-“In the stands, the second striker for Belgium (Michy Batshuayi).
-We have zero strikers on the pitch, in the stands, they are in hospital.
+"I hate to call for red cards but that is a leg breaker.
+I am not saying [anything] about referees on the spot, [but] VAR is here to clear things up and it is not good enough."